marcoradic/Perceptual-Similarity-Search/README.md

 ## Next Steps

+- apply this approach to faces (using face embeddings) and songs (using Spotify audio features)
 - perform transfer learning or fine-tuning on pretrained network using caltech beforehand
 - perform dimensionality reduction on feature vectors (e.g. using feature selection, Autoencoder or PCA)